spencertipping/tau/doc/eta.md

 `0x6_` is used to assign names to some stream values, which is done in the context of a map.
 For example, `63 f o o 11 02 63 b a r 11 05` corresponds to `{"foo":2, "bar":5}`.

 There is no requirement that an η stream contain only name-prefixed things or only un-prefixed things, although these are common configurations.
 There is also no requirement about the relative layout of named/unnamed things.
 This is a feature: since values closer to the front of the stream are faster to decode, strategic ordering can improve performance.

+## Lensing
+η streams are typically accessed with a lens, which allows any substream to be replaced by another.
+A lens contains several values:

++ A stack of parent containers
++ The byte offset of the first lensed value
++ The byte offset immediately beyond the last lensed value

+Lenses can be joined to form compound edits.
+This improves efficiency when modifying multiple values within a η stream.
+In this sense a lens is sort of like a lazy computation with fully-realized operands.

+**TODO:** verify that the above makes sense